Why should I come to the Writing Center?

 How do I contact the Writing Center?

-You can contact the Writing Center by calling (910) 630-7264.
+You can stop by the center, which is located in Davis Memorial Library, or you can contact the Writing Center by calling (910) 630-7264.
 Keep in mind that the consultants may be tied up in consultations and unable to answer the phone.
 However, if you leave a clear, detailed message on a weekday, a consultant will return your call within 12 hours.
 We’ll respond to messages left on a weekend as soon as we can.
-Also, you can contact us via email at email@example.com.
+Also, you can contact us via email at firstname.lastname@example.org.